 Transmittal Forms for Property Transfer Milestones, Requests, and Notices

-- Electronic Document Transmittal Form – must be the cover sheet for all submittals and replaces the RSR Approval Request Form
+Electronic Document Transmittal Form – must be the cover sheet for all submittals, including COI and RAP Transmittal Forms.

 - Completion of Investigation Transmittal Form and Instructions